 How Can Your Small Business Implement MFA?

-As a society, we severely underestimate cybersecurity vulnerabilities that often lead to downtime, financial loss, and even business closure.
+Society severely underestimates cybersecurity vulnerabilities that often lead to downtime, financial loss, and even business closure.
 Unfortunately, cybercrime and security breaches come in many forms, making it pertinent to have a structured and precise security policy.

-Prevention of cyber attacks and dependable security maintenance should be all employers’ top priority.
-Cybercriminals are continually advancing their attack methods, finding new and improved ways to capitalize on employee errors.
-This is important to recognize because most cyber-related incidents are caused not by a lack of basic IT measures but by a lack of employee security awareness.
+Prevention of cyber attacks and dependable security maintenance should be all employers’ top priorities.
+Cybercriminals continually advance their attack methods, finding new and improved ways to capitalize on employee errors.
+Standard attacks are essential to recognize because most cyber-related incidents are caused not by a lack of basic IT measures but by a lack of employee security awareness.

-By having a cybersecurity policy in place and implementing an ongoing training process, you’re aiding in the overall company awareness of good cyber hygiene.
-While seeking to prevent these security incidents is critical, it’s essential to prepare for any future cyber breaches.
+Having a cybersecurity policy in place and implementing an ongoing training process, you’re aiding the company’s overall awareness of good cyber hygiene.
+While seeking to prevent these security incidents is critical, preparing for future cyber breaches is essential.
 Thankfully, our team here at Parried has compiled an extensive cybersecurity checklist that will sequentially help your company survive potential future attacks.